-- Balanced Scorecard allows companies to bridge the gap between mission statement or over-arching goals and how day to day activities support the company's mission or objectives.
+- It allows companies to bridge the gap between mission statements or overarching goals and how day-to-day activities support the company's mission or objectives.
 A BSC goal of pleasing the customer can be tied to improving technical support performance according to the Service Level Agreement or exceeding the SLA.

 - Balanced Scorecards can provide a visual means of demonstrating how different goals are related.
 Increased sales improve the profit or sales goals under the financial section.
 Improved customer service meets the “voice of the customer” goal.

-- Balanced Scorecards are straightforward enough to be used by many managers after gaining familiarity with the concept.
+- BSCs are straightforward enough to be used by many managers after gaining familiarity with the concept.
 Advanced training isn’t required to implement a simple version of BSC.

 - Balanced Scorecard performance is subjective.
 Unlike quality levels, it cannot be quantified except by surveys or management opinion.
-Mandating a specific number of training hours per year to meet an “learn and innovate” doesn’t necessarily mean all employees take courses that help them in their jobs or that attending classes to fill in the quota is better than working on the assembly line.
-Demanding high employee morale can hurt managers, since morale is not always a manager’s purview.
-Setting a goal of high morale along with lay offs to save money is counter-productive.
+Mandating a specific number of training hours per year to meet a “learn and innovate” doesn’t necessarily mean all employees take courses that help them in their jobs or that attending classes to fill in the quota is better than working on the assembly line.
+Demanding high employee morale can hurt managers since morale is not always a manager’s purview.
+Setting a goal of high morale along with layoffs to save money is counterproductive.

-- Balanced Scorecard does not include direct financial analysis of economic value or risk management.
+- It does not include direct financial analysis of economic value or risk management.
 Goal selection under Balanced Scorecard does not automatically include opportunity cost calculations.

-- Because Balanced Scorecard can add a new type of reporting without necessarily improving quality or financial numbers, it can seem to be an additional set of non-value-added reporting or, worse, a distraction from achieving actual goals.
+- Because BSC can add a new type of reporting without necessarily improving quality or financial numbers, it can seem to be an additional set of non-value-added reporting or, worse, a distraction from achieving actual goals.

-- Overly abstract Balanced Scorecard goals are easy to reach but hard to quantify.
+- Overly abstract BSC goals are easy to reach but hard to quantify.